 Employing a large quantitative and systematic review of the cophylogeny literature, we tested major hypotheses regarding the drivers of host-symbiont phylogenetic congruence.
 We found support for a general pattern of congruence between host and symbiont phylogenies, in line with a liberal interpretation of Fahrenholtz’s Rule.
 Significant congruence was observed both for hosts and their parasites and for hosts and their mutualists, but it was significantly stronger in the latter case.
 We also identified an effect of mode of transmission on host-symbiont phylogenetic congruence, with vertical transmission correlated with greater congruence.
 Thus, we suggest that: (i) mutualism promotes greater host-symbiont phylogenetic congruence, and, (ii) this is driven primarily by a predominance of vertical transmission among mutualists, as opposed to parasites.

 The observation that strict vertical transmission is uncommon in parasites fits with predictions that vertical transmission should favour decreased virulence, since reducing host fitness ultimately reduces a symbiont’s own opportunities for transmission42,43.
 Accordingly, parasite lineages forced to express strict vertical transmission have been demonstrated to shift along the parasitism-mutualism continuum towards greater host benevolence, both empirically44,45, and comparatively46,47.
 Meanwhile, a key question remains whether mutualism facilitates the evolution of vertical transmission, or if the process typically proceeds as argued above.
-A study of bacterial symbionts concluded that horizontal transmission was the most primitive mode, and that vertical transmission is an inescapable evolutionary end point, given the mutational processes that a symbiont as a consequence of adopting strict vertical transmission48.
-However, these conclusions may be taxon-specific, and examin across host-symbiont taxonomic diversity.
+A study of bacterial symbionts concluded that horizontal transmission was the most primitive mode, and that vertical transmission is an inescapable evolutionary end point, given the mutational processes that effect a symbiont as a consequence of adopting strict vertical transmission48.
+However, these conclusions may be taxon-specific, and require examination across host-symbiont taxonomic diversity.

 Elucidating the processes that drive symbiont diversification is fundamental to understanding the factors responsible for generating the Earth’s biodiversity, given that symbionts represent a considerable proportion of total species diversity49,50.
 Meanwhile, unravelling the factors that influence host-symbiont phylogenetic congruence is crucial for improving knowledge of host-switching, a major research focus in host-parasite interactions, with direct implications for the prediction and mitigation of zoonoses, emerging infections, and the control of agricultural pests51-53.
 To our knowledge, this study represents the first quantitative appraisal of host-symbiont cophylogeny, a central aspect of host-symbiont evolution.
-With this study, we hope to initiate a new direction in the study of symbiosis, towards formal quantitative and systematic analyses that seek to address fundamental questions regarding the nature of host-symbiotic evolutionary relationships.
+With this study, we hope to initiate a new direction in the study of symbiosis, towards formal quantitative and systematic analyses that seek to address diverse questions regarding the nature of host-symbiotic evolutionary relationships.
 Importantly, considerable variation in congruence exists among host phylogenies and both parasite and mutualist phylogenies.
 Therefore, a core challenge is to identify which factors are of importance in fostering close cophylogeny.
 As the number of individual cophylogenetic studies increases, the power of these analyses will increase, permitting more detailed approaches to tease apart patterns and underlying mechanisms.
 Crucially, meta-analyses are only as good as the studies upon which they are based.
 A continued accumulation of taxonomically well-sampled, multi-locus host and symbiont phylogenies, ideally taking phylogenetic uncertainty into account, will provide a powerful platform on which to base further analyses.

 Data availability

 A copy of the dataset analysed in this study is included in the supplementary information.